As virus spreads, insurers exclude Ebola from new policies

 JLT's Flynn said the cost of insuring an event against Ebola would be about triple the amount of normal cancellation insurance, if the venue was in a region not known to be affected by the virus.

-He said organizers would pay about 0.1 percent of potential revenue from an event for insurance excluding Ebola coverage.
+He said organisers would pay about 0.1 percent of potential revenue from an event for insurance excluding Ebola coverage.
 Including Ebola, the cost rises to about 0.3 percent.

-The U.S. government said on Tuesday that travelers arriving from any of the three centers of the outbreak, Liberia, Sierra Leone or Guinea, must fly into one of five airports that have enhanced screening in place.
-Britain is also screening arriving air and rail travelers.
+The U.S. government said on Tuesday that travellers arriving from any of the three centres of the outbreak, Liberia, Sierra Leone or Guinea, must fly into one of five airports that have enhanced screening in place.
+Britain is also screening arriving air and rail travellers.

 (Additional reporting by Sonali Paul in Melbourne, Tanya Agrawal, Amrutha Gayathri and Neha Dimri in Bangalore; Writing by Robin Paxton; Editing by Kevin Liffey)